 Famille Hugel Classic Riesling 2016

-Insider note: I visited the Hugel winery last October and tasted every single style of Riesling they make.
-They were all incredibly good, but I think the 2016 Classic Riesling is one that will please palates from novice to more experienced oenophiles.
+Insider note: I visited the Hugel winery in October 2018 and tasted every single style of Riesling they make.
+They were all incredibly good, but I think the 2016 Classic Riesling will please palates from novice to more experienced oenophiles.

 If you visit the winery in Riquewihr, you can take a walk in the vineyards on the hillside overlooking the village.